 - Your psychotherapy license (SW, LPC, LMFT, or Psychologist).

 - The state/province where you are licensed.

-- Indicate approximately when you purchased the book or webinar
+- Indicate approximately when you purchased the book or webinar, or attended a training

 Discussion List Information and Guidelines

 This list began in May 2002.
 There are currently over 850 DNMS list members.

 This list is a forum for discussing the DNMS.
 Related topics may be discussed briefly, but not extensively.
 This is not to diminish the importance of other topics.
 There are other e-mail lists better suited for other topics.

 - Address list posts to firstname.lastname@example.org Your message will be sent to all list members.

 - To respond to a message posted on the list, click on the “Reply to” button in your email app.
 The reply will go to all list members.